robertodawid/State_of_Goa/README.md

 ![Alt text](./figures/F1_methodology.png)
 *Figure 1.
 State of Goa-model development methodology*

-This repository presents a open-source energy models explicitly developed for the State of Goa (India) Kenya.
-The energy model consists of several sectors such as, building (residential + commercial), cooking, industry, agriculture, fisheries, and transport.
-This energy system model was develped to be used wiht OSeMOSYS-pulp [^1].
+This repository presents an open-source energy model explicitly developed for the State of Goa (India).
+The energy model consists of several sectors, such as building (residential + commercial), cooking, industry, agriculture, fisheries, and transport.
+This energy system model was developed to be used with OSeMOSYS-pulp [^1].

 ## Input data
 The input data is a **.xlsx* file located in:
 ```
 ./model/Input_Data/
 ```
 The input data contains all the parameters necessary to run the optimization.
-Documentation regarding the parameters are similar to those found in the original [OSeMOSYS-GNU](https://osemosys.readthedocs.io/en/latest/) [^2].
+The documentation regarding the parameters is similar to that found in the original version  [OSeMOSYS-GNU](https://osemosys.readthedocs.io/en/latest/) [^2].

 ## Model file
-The model file is a updated version of OSeMOSYS pulp.
-Several updted were made to speed up optimization regarding matrix gerenation time, and post-processing.
-Now, this version is comparable to the short version of OSeMOSYS-GNU.
-The model file is located in:
+The model file represents an enhanced version of OSeMOSYS pulp.
+Notable improvements have been implemented to accelerate optimization in terms of matrix generation time and post-processing.
+This updated version now stands on par with the short version of OSeMOSYS-GNU, showcasing the continuous evolution and refinement of the model.
+The model file can be found at:
 ```
 ./model/OSeMOSYS.py/
 ```